Mercateo/component-check/README.md

 }
 ```

-This component is similar to the Angular 1 version, but the build-in directives like `ng-repeat` and `ng-if` have slightly changed. `ng-repeat` is now called `ng-for` and you don't pass a value like `foo in foos`, but `#foo of foos`.
+This component is similar to the Angular 1 version, but the built-in directives like `ng-repeat` and `ng-if` have slightly changed. `ng-repeat` is now called `ng-for` and you don't pass a value like `foo in foos`, but `#foo of foos`.
 This matches the [for-of loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) used in JavaScript.
 The `#` is needed to create a new local variable.
 You can also use `$index` and `$last` with `ng-for`, but they aren't accessible by default like in Angular 1.
 You explicitly say to use them which allows you to rename them, if you like: `#$index = index, #$last = last`.
 Again `#` is needed to create the variables.
 The last gotcha is an `*` before `ng-for`.
 This is needed to mark this part of the template as dynamic.
 The same is needed for `ng-if`, because it is dynamic, too.
 (Sometimes a `<hr>` is placed in the DOM, sometimes not.)

 ```diff
 -<div ng-repeat="id in ctrl.ids">